Why Doesn't My Computer Detect the Webcam? (Complete Troubleshooting Guide)

 If device is visible but no image — install/check v4l-utils and browser permissions.

-• Allow access in Windows and browser.
+• Grant camera permissions in both Windows Privacy settings and your browser.

 Useful Links